 The Office of Human Resources provides personalized services through a team of qualified experts.
 Services provided include the administration of employee and labor relations, employee recruitment and placement, benefits, classification, compensation,

 and payroll services for faculty, staff, and students.

-Reminder: Register Your Spring 2020 Events Involving Minors
+Reminder: Register Your Summer 2020 Events Involving Minors